General GMARA Race Rules

 - Bike computers that can calculate speed and distance traveled

-We also encourage teams to bring along a phone for emergencies – just keep it safely sealed and waterproofed in your pack unless needed.
+We do encourage teams to bring along a phone for emergencies – just keep it safely sealed and waterproofed in your pack unless needed.
+Other communication devices (i.e. two-way radios) are not permitted – you should be within earshot of your teammates at all times.

 If you have questions about this policy, by all means get in touch.
 We will refine as needed, but our goal has always been the same: map & compass navigation is the core of this sport.